 top of page

 “...pictorial, literary, and film cultural narratives have only amplified negative emotions around herps.
 Simply put, they have always acted unknowingly as our templates or prototypes for monsters... the true curiosity cabinet –where herpetofauna always figure significantly-- is not about fear but wonder.
-And here the herps shine.
-They are truly wonderful creatures, and their more remote emotional status only lends to their mysterious and marvelous importance.” - Prof. Stephen Asma
+And here the herps shine...” - Prof. Stephen Asma

 Martin Lewsley: Sound Installation